mithilproof/Christopher/CONTRIBUTING.md

 ## What should I know before I get started?

 ### Christopher
 We are tring to solve illiteracy and this is not an easy job.
+There is no certain syllabus to know about what a **_contributor_** should know, any contribution in terms is appreciated.